 Helicopter accidents are typically caused by operational errors, a mechanical malfunction or an electrical malfunction.
 Although the number of helicopter accidents have decreased over the years, the smallest mechanical, electrical of operational error can quickly lead to a fatal aviation accident.

-The aviation accident attorneys at Gordon & Doner send their deepest condolences to the Aviles family during this difficult time.
-We genuinely understand the distress that can be associated with the unexpected loss of a loved one.
+The aviation accident attorneys at Gordon & Partners send their deepest condolences to the Aviles family during this difficult time.
+Our personal injury lawyer s genuinely understand the distress that can be associated with the unexpected loss of a loved one.

 If someone you love was wrongfully killed in an aviation accident, we can help you recover compensation for funeral and burial expenses, pain and suffering and more.